Lyse Kapp & Rob Vaughn (Fantasy Flight Games)

 The campaign setting itself is the campaign setting of Transformers with the serial numbers filed off.
-That is acceptable when genre-emulating but I am annoyed because they missed a great opportunity to make shit exciting.
+That is acceptable when genre-emulation but I am annoyed because they missed a great opportunity to make things exciting.
 They tried though, I’m not sure how much is cribbed from Transformers, probably everything, to make it sound halfway plausible.
-Admittedly the section IS good enough to run a game of totally-not-transformers, even if you have not seen them.
+Admittedly the section IS good enough to run a game of totally-not-transformers, even if you are familiar with the series only through osmosis.
 For those of you not in the know (this includes myself), a quick dismissively sarcastic recap;

 Years ago a bunch of robots took control of all the other robots on robot-land after the great primordial reactor broke down and the evil robots said they had a power source.
 The evil robots lorded over everyone and made them build ships for fixing the power problem and getting more shit.
 Finding shit was dangerous and a lot of ships got blowed up by white holes but the evil robots still give everyone power.
 The animal robots found out soilent Nexus is people and were given the option of either gtfoing or facing extinction.
 The animal robots decided to split but the evil robots played a trick on them and assaulted them as their ships left the robot planet and the animal robots drove into a white hole, followed by the evil robot emperor and his flagship, but not the rest of his fleet, who were not so fucking retarded.
 In the absence of their first robot emperor, the evil robots became even bigger dicks and rather then risk robot civil war, a bunch of good robots led by a guy who knew white holes were actually sort of like wormholes, fled robotplanet.
 Of the nine ships, one makes it, allegedly.
 Then we get more backstory about what happens to the robots on earth and something about a human general who is convinced they are a menace.
 Why is this not an NPC with stats?